Karangia23/simple-painter/README.md

 # simple-painter

-Little web app where one can draw a sketch.
+Little web app where one can sketch various things.